Non-dairy creamer: Ingredients

 To replicate the mouthfeel of milk fats, nondairy creamers often contain hydrogenated vegetable oils, although nonfat nondairy creamers/whiteners also exist.
-Other common ingredients include solidified corn syrup and other sweeteners or flavorings (such as French vanilla, hazelnut and Irish cream); as well as sodium caseinate, a milk protein derivative (from casein) that does not contain lactose.
+Other common ingredients include solidified corn syrup and other sweeteners or flavorings (such as French vanilla, hazelnut, and Irish cream); as well as sodium caseinate, a milk protein derivative (from casein) that does not contain lactose.

 The use of a milk derivative prompts some individuals and organizations – such as vegans and Jewish dietary law authorities – to classify the product as "dairy" rather than nondairy.
 Those who rely on this classification will either not consume the product (e.g., vegans) or will not use or consume it in conjunction with any meat products (e.g., observant Jews).
-As with other processed food products, low calorie and low fat versions are available for non-dairy creamers.
-People with milk allergy need to be aware that non-dairy creamer may contain sodium caseinate, a milk protein.
-It will be in the ingredient list.
+People with milk allergies need to be aware that non-dairy creamer may contain sodium caseinate, a milk protein.
+It will be on the ingredient list.

 The Food and Drug Administration (FDA) has stated that products with sodium caseinate may contain low levels of lactose.
 For a normal serving, the amounts are too small to trigger lactose intolerance.